 - Any additional documents required to support the request for reinstatement.

-If the reinstatement application is approved, the OIA advisor will receive notification through SEVIS and inform the student of USCIS's decision.
-If the application is denied, the student should consult with an OIA advisor regarding their immigration status.
+If the reinstatement application is approved, the OGE will receive notification through SEVIS and inform the student of USCIS's decision.
+If the application is denied, the student should consult with an OGE advisor regarding their immigration status.